percolatestudio/ground-control/README.markdown

 ### Coming soon

-Ground Control is very much a work in progress.
-In the near future, expect to see:
+Ground Control is always a work in progress.
+Expect to see things like:

-1. Password Based Sign in
-2. User / Post management
-3. More configuration options.

-And further down the line, things like:
 1. Real time viewing stats
 2. Theming / pages support